Landish/Compass-Sprites/README.md

 # Compass Sprites

-In order to use this mixin, I consume that you are already familiar with [Compass](http://compass-style.org/) and it's [Spriting](http://compass-style.org/help/tutorials/spriting/) feature.
+In order to use this mixin, I assume that you are already familiar with [Compass](http://compass-style.org/) and it's [Spriting](http://compass-style.org/help/tutorials/spriting/) feature.

 What this mixin does, is that, it uses CSS Contains Selector, which is [supported by every major browser](http://caniuse.com/#feat=css-sel3), including IE7 and above, rather than adding each class name to CSS, which represents the sprite file name.